Youth Start-up Program

 It is proposed the maintenance of the exemption from customs duties on the import of certain goods related with the DTT project.
 The exemption shall apply to the entity responsible for implementation of the DTT project.

 It is also proposed the maintenance of the exemption from customs duties on equipment defined by order of the Minister that is responsible for them and the Minister of Finance and (ii) reduction of import duties by 50% on the import of television, which complies with the technical parameters defined by the resolution of the Council of Ministers.

 Incentives for employers hiring young people

-Natural and legal persons taxed under the organised accounting regime and that hire young people aged not more than 35 years for a first, job shall continue to be exempt from social security contributions.
+It is proposed the maintenance of the incentives granted to employers that hire young people.
+Therefore, natural and legal persons, taxed under the organised accounting regime, that hire young people aged not more than 37 years (previously, 35 years) for a first job, shall continue to be exempt from social security contributions.